SUBJECTS

 Prothrombinase starts the _______ pathway Which is when the extrinsic and intrinsic pathways converge

-What are the classifications of lymphoid tumors?
+What are the routes of fluid replacement?

 Where in the body do we see lymphosarcomas in horses?